OTC Appetite Suppressant Similar to Phentermine

 Conjugated linoleic acid (CLA) is a polyunsaturated fatty acid (PUFA).
 In food, it’s found in the fatty parts of animal products like dairy and beef.
 However, it’s also commonly sold as an OTC weight loss supplement.

-Some studies show that CLA may promote fat loss, but overall the impact is very minimal.
-More, taking CLA long-term may increase your risk for omega-6-related complications like liver damage and systemic inflammation [3].
+Some studies show that CLA may promote fat loss, but the overall impact is minimal.
+Moreover, taking CLA long-term may increase your risk for omega-6-related complications like liver damage and systemic inflammation [3].

 Bitter Orange (Synephrine)